School of Pharmacy

 Biography

 Dr Naoko Arakawa obtained her Bachelor in Pharmacy from the Meiji Pharmaceutical University, Japan, and became a registered pharmacist in Japan in 2002.
 Dr Arakawa worked as a pharmacist for a general hospital for 7 years and a community pharmacy for 1 year and 3 months.
 She moved to the UK for her postgraduate study in 2010 and obtained Master of Science in Clinical Pharmacy, International Practice and Policy with distinction from the School of Pharmacy, University of London in 2011.
 She completed her PhD at the University College London School of Pharmacy in 2016, and her thesis was entitled 'Global Pharmacy: A Comparative Exploration and Analysis of Initial Professional Education'.
-Dr Arakawa undertook a role of the International Lead at the Royal Pharmaceutical Society for UK-Japan collaborative programme, and is currently Assistant Professor in International Pharmacy at the School of Pharmacy, University of Nottingham.
-Dr Arakawa is also Secretary of the Academic Pharmacy Section of the International Pharmaceutical Federation (FIP), and a global lead for Competency Development of the Workforce Development Hub, FIP.
+Dr Arakawa undertook a role of the International Lead at the Royal Pharmaceutical Society for UK-Japan collaborative programme between 2016-2018.
+She took a position of Assistant Professor in International Pharmacy at the School of Pharmacy, University of Nottingham in April 2018, and currently Associate Professor at the School of Pharmacy, University of Nottingham.
+Dr Arakawa is also Interim Education Secretary of the International Pharmaceutical Federation (FIP), and a global lead for Competency Development of the FIP Hub.

 Teaching Summary